pnicoletti88/FinTechDev_RouterLearning/README.md

 # FinTechDev_RouterLearning

-# note you first need to navitage into the router learning directory and run "npm install --save react-router-dom"
+# Note you first need to navitage into the router learning directory and run "npm install --save react-router-dom"
-# this sets up the router
+# This sets up the router